pacroy/microk8s-azure-vm/README.md

 ### Display cloud-init Output Log

-SSH into the server and execute the command below.
+SSH into the VM and execute the command below.

 ```sh
 tail +1f /var/log/cloud-init-output.log